josh-thurston/easyBEATS/README.md

 # easyBEATS

+### Credit where credit is due

-easyBEATS is a project started to make the installation of Beats packages faster and easier for Ubuntu, Mac, and even Raspberry Pi (ARM architecture)
+easyBEATS is a project started by josh-thurston to make the installation of Beats packages faster and easier for Ubuntu, Mac, and even Raspberry Pi (ARM architecture).

+### About this fork

+My fork is focused entirely on Raspberry Pi.
+It resolves issues related to the outdated golang-go package in the RPi apt repo which prevents the successful installation of Beats newer than v7.3.2.
+I've refactored the script such that you can install one or multiple Beats at any version.

+The instructions are here so that you can compile Beats on your own, but I'm also including packaged versions of several Beats in case you just want to get started quickly.

 ## How To Use